ZenBrayn/mayinstitute2022-intro-to-r-for-beginners/README.md

     1. Select *Tools -> Install Packages...*
     2. In the "Packages" text box, type `tidyverse`
     3. Click Install
-    4. Important: if a message in the R console asks if you want to install packages from source, type 'no' and press return/enter.
+    4. *Important*: if a message in the R console asks if you want to install packages from source, type 'no' and press return/enter.
     5. Get a cup of tea or coffee while the tidyverse R packages are installed (might take a while)
 5. Download the exercise data ([GitHub Link](https://github.com/ZenBrayn/mayinstitute2022-intro-to-r-for-beginners/blob/main/data/exercise_data.zip)), unzip the file and have it available for the workshop.
-We will cover what to do with this data during the workshop.
+We will cover what to do with this data during the workshop

 ### Using RStudio Cloud

 1. Register for a free RStudio Cloud account at: [https://rstudio.cloud/](https://rstudio.cloud/)
 2. Click the RStudio Cloud workspace link provided in the Workshop Document on [https://computationalproteomics.khoury.northeastern.edu](https://computationalproteomics.khoury.northeastern.edu)
-3. Join the workspace.
+3. Click "Save a Permanent Copy" at the top toolbar; the project is now accessible in "Your Workspace"
-4. The necessary exercise files and data are ready to go in the workspace – no additional set-up is required.
+4. The necessary exercise files and data are ready to go in the workspace – no additional set-up is required